-Wednesdays (1–2 pm): For the first 8 weeks, the students will give presentations on literature STEM-related topics in a journal club setting.
-During the last 2 weeks, the students will give a 15-minute presentation on the research they have been conducting in the program.
+Wednesdays (11am–noon): For the first 9 weeks, the students will give presentations on literature STEM-related topics in a journal club setting.
+During the last week, the students will give a 15-minute presentation on the research they have been conducting in the program.
 The effectiveness of individual presentations will be evaluated each week, and feedback will be provided to each student.

-Fridays (1–2 pm): The students will interact with and get to know one another and faculty from the program and, when appropriate, gain career assistance, in a networking setting.
+Fridays (11am–noon): The students will interact with and get to know one another and faculty from the program and, when appropriate, gain career assistance, in a networking setting.
 Refreshments will be provided.
-There will be a welcoming event in the first week of the program and another major social event, such as a pizza bowl at Premier Lanes in Oxford, MS, during the program.
-On the last Friday of the program, the students will have a gathering lunch with the faculty.
+There will be a welcoming event and a pizza bowl at Premier Lanes in Oxford, MS in the first week of the program and another major social event, such as a gathering lunch with the faculty, during the program.
+On the last Friday of the program, the students will have a pizza party.

 - Letter of interest from the applicant including a justification for why they are interested in acquiring research experience and what the student hopes to gain from program participation (Limit 250 words)